 ARTICLE 11: WARRANTY

-The applicant certifies owning all the intellectual or industrial property rights (in particular concerning patents, trademarks, designs and copyright) attached to the projects presented and the achievements.
-They also state that the holder or holders(s) of rights agree with the participation to the Fi Global Startup Innovation Challenge and accept these regulations.
+The applicant certifies owning (or having any necessary licences or consents in respect of) all the intellectual or industrial property rights (concerning patents, trademarks, designs, and copyright in particular) attached to the project(s) presented and their achievements.
+They also state that the holder or holders of rights, agree with the participation to the Fi Global Startup Innovation Challenge and accept these rules and regulations.

-ARTICLE 12: CONFIDENTIALITY AGREEMENT
+ARTICLE 12: CONFIDENTIALITY AND PUBLICITY